Ford Puma Review 2023

 Ford Puma At A Glance

-It may share its name with a sporty little coupe from the 1990s, but the new Ford Puma is actually a small SUV to rival the Nissan Juke, Volkswagen T-Roc and Honda HR-V. Like its namesake, it’s based on the Fiesta, yet it offers class-leading practicality, a fun driving experience and mild-hybrid engines.
-We'll explain all in our Ford Puma review.
+It may share its name with a sporty little coupe from the 1990s, but the Ford Puma is actually a small SUV to rival the extrovert Nissan Juke, sensible Volkswagen T-Roc and pricey Honda HR-V. Like its namesake, it’s based on the Fiesta, yet it offers class-leading practicality, a fun driving experience and mild-hybrid engines.
+We’ll explain all in our Ford Puma review.

 The Ford Puma is regularly one of Britain's best-selling cars and is available with Ford’s popular 1.0-litre three-cylinder EcoBoost petrol engine.
 Buyers can choose from two power outputs – 125 or 155PS, both with mild-hybrid technology to improve fuel efficiency.